Meet the Staff

 Adrienne is an attorney, and her experience includes work as public defender, a judicial clerk at the Washington State Supreme Court, and as a Fellow at the Korematsu Center for Law and Equality.
 She grew up in Hawaii and earned her degrees from Seattle University School of Law and the University of Washington.

-The Investigations Monitor provides programmatic, investigative, and quality assurance leadership within OLEO and the Sheriff’s Office Internal Investigations Unit related OLEO’s complaint monitoring and Certification Program.
-The Investigations Monitor provides expertise and advice that improves the quality of investigations related to allegations of misconduct by Sheriff’s Office personnel as it relates to how complaints are classified, helping ensure investigations are thorough, objective, and timely, and providing the Sheriff’s Office with proposed findings of investigations.
+The Investigations Monitor provides programmatic and investigative leadership within OLEO’s monitoring of the Sheriff’s Office Internal Investigation Unit work.
+The Investigations Monitor provides expertise and recommendations that improves the quality of investigations related to allegations of misconduct by Sheriff’s Office personnel as it relates to how complaints are classified, helping ensure investigations are thorough, objective, and timely, and providing the Sheriff’s Office with proposed findings of investigations.

 The Office Manager develops operational best practices, tools, and standards that enables OLEO to perform its duties.
-Additionally, the Office Manager leads daily coordination of business support services, supports contracting and procurement, and serves as liaison with other departments and the public to ensure efficiency across OLEO teams to help achieve work priorities.
+Additionally, the Office Manager leads daily coordination of OLEO business support services, leads the management of records, and serves as liaison with other departments and the public to ensure efficiency across OLEO teams to help achieve work priorities.
 The Office Manager also provides data management in support of OLEO's monitoring of the Sheriff's Office's Internal Investigations Unit work, and general administrative support for all staff.